 For many firms, this portion of the Form ADV update is a formalization of the prior no action guidance.
 Nevertheless, even firms that have been utilizing umbrella registration need still pay close attention to the changes in Form ADV to ensure they remain in compliance.

-We specialize in Private Equity Counsel – Robert Conca, our Private Equity expert, has over 18 years of experience advising businesses and financial companies and professionals.
+We specialize in Private Equity Counsel – We have years of experience advising businesses and financial companies and professionals.
 If you have any questions about filing Form ADV this year, contact Jacko Law Group, PC today for a consultation.